 Have you seen the latest episode of Modern Family?
 The episode entitled “Best Men” features Gloria’s character answering the door, nursing baby Joe while signing for a package.
 No big deal, right?
 Who hasn’t answered the door with a baby on her boob?
 I thought the episode showed some promise!

-And then I noticed . . . → Read More: Modern Family & Breastfeeding: Thumbs Down
+And then I noticed the . . . → Read More: Modern Family & Breastfeeding: Thumbs Down

 We’ve got stamps commemorating all sorts of things, from Mark Twain to Mother Theresa to the Lone Ranger.
 Postage stamps are a pretty public item–what a great tool to raise awareness of breastfeeding!
 Lots of other countries have stamps.